All criminal records are open to the public. You may visit the Pennsylvania Unified Judicial System website by going to http://ujsportal.pacourts.us

 .
 The Pennsylvania Judiciary Web Portal provides the public with free access to various aspects of court information, including appellate courts, common pleas courts and magisterial district court docket sheets; common pleas courts and magisterial district court calendars; state and local rules of court; and PAePay.

-Records may be researched and viewed during regular business hours.
+Records may also be researched and viewed during regular business hours.

 - Two public computers are available in the Clerk of Courts Office for researching and viewing criminal records dating back to 1986.